ShahrzadDG/Amazon-jewelry-customer-insights/README.md

 The analysis resulted in findings on customer satisfaction trends, frequently mentioned product features, and sentiment distributions.
 These insights can be used to better understand customer expectations and support data-driven decisions in product development and marketing.

-The analysing codes and results are provided in [data analysis](https://github.com/ShahrzadDG/Amazon-jewelry-customer-insights/tree/main/Data%20analysis) folder
+The analysing codes and results are provided in [data analysis](https://github.com/ShahrzadDG/Amazon-jewelry-customer-insights/tree/main/Data%20analysis) folder.

 **Data Science Part**